What does a Hotel General Manager do?

 How to become a Hotel General Manager?

-- Earn a relevant degree in hospitality management or a related field.
+- Earn a degree in hospitality management or a related field.

-- Gain experience in entry-level positions within the hospitality industry.
+- Gain entry-level experience in the hotel industry.

-- Advance to roles with more responsibility, such as assistant manager or operations manager.
+- Advance to a managerial role, such as assistant manager.

 How long does it take to become a Hotel General Manager?